-- You are who you say you are; - You meet the requirements for registration with the GOC as a body corporate; - You meet our standards for fitness to carry on business; and - We have your contact details.
+- You are who you say you are; - You have a qualification from a GOC approved examining body; - You meet our standards for fitness to practise; and - · We have your contact details.

-Declaration of fitness to carry on business
+Declaration of fitness to practise

-Section 9 of the Opticians Act 1989 (as amended) states that "a body corporate shall be entitled to be registered in the register if it satisfies the Council that it is fit to carry on business as an optometrist or a dispensing optician or to carry on both businesses".
+Section 8 of the Opticians Act 1989 (as amended) states that "a person shall be entitled to have his name in the appropriate register if he satisfies the Council that he ... is a fit person to practise as an optometrist or a dispensing optician".

-Part eight of the GOC (Registration) Rules 2005 state that applicants for registration as a body corporate shall make a declaration regarding disciplinary or criminal investigations, or outcomes, on behalf of the business or any of its directors.
+Part five of the GOC (Registration) Rules 2005 states that applicants for registration shall make a declaration regarding disciplinary or criminal investigations or outcomes, and in relation to their physical or mental health.